 - Their application file does not support interest in family medicine.

 - They do not have a family medicine reference.

 - There is evidence of ongoing professionalism issues.

 - Their interview indicates a lack of non-cognitive family medicine skills.

-- They have a poor IMG Clinical Assessment report/score.
+- They have a poor UBC Clinical Assessment Program evaluation.